-A book by Art and Margo Rosenbaum sharing the history of the shout's African origins, the collection of commentaries and stories of observers and folklorists, and the shout songs performed by present-day African-American shouters.
+This book by Art and Margo Rosenbaum shares the history of the shout's African origins, a collection of commentaries and stories of observers and folklorists, and the shout songs performed by present-day African-American shouters.

-Members of the Gullah community doing ring shout at a local praise house in Georgia, circa 1930.
+Members of the Gullah community were doing ring shouts at a local praise house in Georgia circa 1930.
 (Photo courtesy of Lorenzo Dow Turner Papers, Anacostia Community Museum Archives, Smithsonian Institution)

 Ring Shout is an important ritualized activity, a form of worship, and an expression of the slaves' deep and intense emotions.
-Ring Shout to the accompaniment of call-and-response singing, feet shuffling, clapping, shells shaking, stick beating, and sometimes tambourine (which were all derived from African practices), often took place during congregational assemblies, prayer meetings, or Church services in praise houses, homes of the Elders or even in the woods or barns.
+Ring Shout, to the accompaniment of call-and-response singing, feet shuffling, clapping, shells shaking, stick beating, and sometimes tambourine (all derived from African practices), often took place during congregational assemblies, prayer meetings, or Church services in praise houses, homes of the Elders, or even in the woods or barns.

-This African-American slave shout song from the Coast of Georgia called "Pharaoh's Host Got Lost"," which I usually sing during Passover, is one of my favorites.
+One of my favorites is this African-American slave shout song from the Coast of Georgia, "Pharaoh's Host Got Lost. " I usually sing it during Passover.

 It invokes the image of God's chosen people and shows the wondrous works of God in the lives of our Israelite and African-American brethren when He saved them from the bondage of oppression and persecution.